ghostkiller967/Wordle-Solver/README.md

 "r" is in the right spot,\
 "i" is in the right spot,\
 "p" isn't in the final word,\
-"s" isn't in the right spot, but is somewhere in the final word
+"s" isn't in the right spot, but is somewhere in the final word.